 Students transferring to the graduate programs may be granted transfer credits up to 40% of the total credits required of the degree including 20% as CBE (credit by exam).
+Students pay 1/4 of the credit fee of the corresponding program type per faculty rate excluding any automatic support.
 Transferred credits apply only to courses in which the applicant had earned a minimum grade of 80 and equivalent in content to courses offered at UOB.